 What will I do?

-Responsibilities vary from placement to placement, but they have included teaching English, working in a summer sports camp, nursing, working at a drugs and rehabilitation centre and running activities at orphanages.
+Responsibilities vary from placement to placement, but they have included teaching English, working in a summer camp, running activities at orphanages and working with refugees.

 Where will I live?

-Accommodation is usually provided at the Jesuit residence where you will live in community often with other volunteers, and meals will normally be shared with the Jesuit community.
-In the absence of this, kitchen facilities will be available and a small stipend will be provided to cover food costs.
+Accommodation varies from placement to placement, but volunteers usually live in a community with the Jesuits or with other volunteers.
+Meals will normally be shared with the Jesuit community, or, in the absence of this, kitchen facilities will be available and a small stipend will be provided to cover food costs.

 What training will I get?